Brittany Matthews Is Pregnant, Expecting A Baby With Patrick Mahomes: ‘Taking A Small Detour To The Wedding’

 In her first picture, Mahomes stood behind Matthews as he wrapped his arms around her while he rested both hands gently on her stomach.
 The quarterback gazed down and smiled at the black and white photo of the ultrasound Matthews held.

 Matthews looked elegant while wearing a white strapless dress that featured full length sleeves.
-Her wavy sandy blond hair fell down on both sides of her chest.
+Her sandy blond hair was styled in flawless loose waves and rested on both sides of her chest.
 Similar to her financé, the fitness influencer looked down at the picture that she held carefully and flashed a full smile for her 640,000 followers.

 The second shot captured the couple smiling as they looked directly into the camera this time.
 The two were positioned exactly the same as the initial picture.
 Mahomes sported a light pink fitted t-shirt with a pair of distressed blue jeans.
 To accessorize, he included a silver watch around his left wrist.